react-navigation/react-navigation.github.io/website/blog/2019-11-04-binding-react-navigation-5-to-ui-kitten.md

 In this example, we're using a `createStackNavigator` function to create simple stack navigation between Sign In, Sign Up and Reset Password screens.
 Under `Stack Navigator` we mean the default navigation behavior between screens: with slide-from-right animation on iOS, and slide-in-top on Android.

-In app.navigator.tsx file and replace the placeholder screen with Auth Navigator.
+In [./src/navigation/app.navigator.tsx](https://github.com/artyorsh/react-navigation-ex-demo/blob/complete-exmaples/src/navigation/app.navigator.tsx) file and replace the placeholder screen with Auth Navigator.
 This will make authentication screens to be the starter point of your app.

 ```js
 import React from 'react';